c-ae/cryptopt-pldi23/TROUBLESHOOTING.md

 If you disconnect (CTRL+C) from the interactive session, the container dies.
 It can be restarted with `docker start CryptOpt` and can be attached to with `docker attach CryptOpt`.
 Then you should be back with `abcdef1234#`

+### I want another shell into the container

+In order to open another shell into the contianer, you can run `docker exec -ti CryptOpt zsh`